openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 Interface type *I* is a superinterface of class type *C* if *I* is:

--  a direct superinterface of *C*; or
+-  A direct superinterface of *C*; or
--  a superinterface (see :ref:`Superinterfaces and Subinterfaces` defines superinterface of an interface) of *J* which is in turn a direct superinterface of *C*; or
+-  A superinterface (see :ref:`Superinterfaces and Subinterfaces` defines superinterface of an interface) of *J* which is in turn a direct superinterface of *C*; or
--  a superinterface of the direct superclass of *C*.
+-  A superinterface of the direct superclass of *C*.

 A class *implements* all its superinterfaces.

-A :index:`compile-time error` occurs if a class is at the same time:
+A :index:`compile-time error` occurs if a class is at the same time a subtype of:

--  a subtype of two interface types that represent different instantiations of the same generic interface (see :ref:`Generic Declarations`); or
+-  Two interface types that represent different instantiations of the same generic interface (see :ref:`Generic Declarations`); or
--  a subtype of an instantiation of a generic interface and a raw type that names such a generic interface.
+-  The instantiation of a generic interface, and a raw type that names the a generic interface.

 .. index::
    class type